mikeshulman/narya/README.md

 Although Narya can't guess how to refine the output type when matching against a general term, you can tell it how to do so by writing `match M return x ↦ P`.
 Here `x ↦ P` (where `P` can involve `x`) is a type family (called the *motive*) depending on a variable `x` belonging to the datatype (the type of `M`).
 If this datatype has indices, then variables to be bound to the indices must be included in the abstraction as well, e.g. `match V return i v ↦ P` for matching against a vector; this ensures that the motive of the elimination is fully general over the indexed datatype family.
 Thus, this kind of match has roughly the same functionality as Coq's `match M in T i as x return P`.

 Each branch of such a match is checked at the type obtained by substituting the corresponding constructor for `x` in the motive `P`.
-The entire match synthesizes the result of substituting the discriminee `M` for `x` in the motive `P` (which then immediately gets tested for equality with the checking type, since a match, like other case tree nodes, can only occur in checking position).
+The entire match then synthesizes the result of substituting the discriminee `M` for `x` in the motive `P` (which then immediately gets tested for equality with the checking type, since a match, like other case tree nodes, can only occur in checking position).
 For example, we could prove associativity of addition more verbosely as follows:
 ```
 def ℕ.plus.assoc (m n p : ℕ) : Id ℕ ((m+n)+p) (m+(n+p))
   ≔ match m return x |-> Id ℕ ((x+n)+p) (x+(n+p)) [